Out of State Licensure

 Are you applying for an initial Ohio pupil services license?

 Experience verification is not required for these types of licenses; however, it is necessary to hold the corresponding Ohio Board license for the following pupil services areas: school audiologist, school speech-language pathologist, school social worker, school nurse, occupational therapist, physical therapist

 Licensure Assessment Requirements

 Applicants who meet any of the following criteria are required to successfully complete applicable portions of required exams.

 Began college coursework AFTER July 1, 1987 OR

-Began coursework requirements PRIOR to July 1, 1987, but did not complete certification requirements until AFTER July 1, 1991, OR
+Began coursework requirements PRIOR to July 1, 1987, but did not complete licensure requirements until AFTER July 1, 1991, OR

-Are adding an area to an existing certificate or seeking a new certificate (program completed after July 1, 1991
+Are adding an area to an existing license or seeking a new license (program completed after July 1, 1991)

 BCI and FBI background checks are required for initial licensure.
 Information is available at http://education.ohio.gov/Topics/Teaching/Educator-Licensure/Additional-Information/Background-Check-FAQs